AminoffZ/github-repo-size/README.md

 ## Contributing

-Because this project uses [Bun](https://bun.sh/docs), you can use either `bun` or `npm` for the commands in this project.
-Note that you may need to change the package.json to work when using `npm`.
+This project uses [Bun](https://bun.sh/docs)!
+If you are on Windows, please refer to [this post](https://github.com/oven-sh/bun/issues/43) on how to make it work on your machine.

 Install dependencies